Blackfort Technology

 Privileged access management for internal admins

-System administrators receive access only after a documented approval process; all actions are recorded.
-The four-eyes principle is enforced structurally instead of being expected informally.
-Auditors and regulators receive directly verifiable control processes – not just policy documents.
+System administrators work through specifically assigned, time-limitable access; every session is recorded and can be supervised live.
+Four-eyes oversight is enforced technically instead of being expected informally.
+Auditors and regulators receive verifiable controls – not just policy documents.

 Secure remote maintenance by external service providers

-Software vendors, IT service providers and maintenance partners receive only device-specific access after explicit approval.
-Full session recording, immediate termination capability, no permanently active VPN accounts.
+Software vendors, IT service providers and maintenance partners receive only device-specific, time-limitable access.
+Full session recording, live supervision, immediate termination – no permanently active VPN accounts.

 Industrial remote maintenance (OT)

-Machine builders and system integrators need access to production lines, SCADA systems and PLCs.
-The PAB mediates over industrial protocols, isolates assets from each other and delivers IEC 62443-compliant controls – without interfering with running production systems.
+Machine builders and system integrators need access to maintenance workstations and operator interfaces in production.
+The PAB mediates this access agentlessly, isolates the targets from each other and delivers IEC 62443-compliant controls – without interfering with running production systems.
 For this use case we additionally offer an industrial-grade gateway.

 Cloud admin access to hybrid infrastructures

 Privileged access to Azure, AWS and GCP resources as well as on-premises systems happens through a single interface.
-MFA, approval workflow and session recording apply consistently – regardless of which data centre or cloud region the target system lives in.
+Live supervision, time-limited access and session recording apply consistently – regardless of which data centre or cloud region the target system lives in.

 KRITIS and NIS2 compliance evidence

 Operators of critical infrastructure must demonstrably control privileged access.
-The PAB produces the regulatory evidence required – access matrix, session logs, approval history – directly from the system.
+The PAB produces the evidence required – permission matrix, session recordings, tamper-evident audit trail – directly from the system.
 Auditors review data, not promises.

 Privileged Access Bridge in comparison